HenrikBengtsson/port4me/README.md

 _WARNING: This is an experimental project under development.
 It is currently in a phase where features are explored and developed.
 It is not ready for use. /Henrik 2022-07-15_

-There exist many tools to identify a free TCP port, where most of them return a random port.
+There are many tools to identify a free TCP port, where most of them return a random port.
 Although it works technically, it might add a fair bit of friction if a new random port number has to be entered by the user each time they need to use a specific tool.

-To address this, **port4me** is language-agnostic algorithm that attempts, with high probability, to provide the user with the same port each time, even when used at different days.
-It achieves this by scanning the same pseudo-random sequence of ports, where the random seed is a function of the user's name (`USER`) on the system, and, optionally, the name of the software where the port will be used.
-The algorithm for generating the sequence of random ports can be perfectly reproduced in most known programming languages.
+To address this, **port4me** is a language-agnostic algorithm that attempts, with high probability, to provide the user with the same port each time, even when used on different days.
+It achieves this by scanning the same sequence of ports, where the random seed is a function of the user's name (`USER`) on the system, and, optionally, the name of the software where we use the port.
+The algorithm that **port4me** use for generating the determisitic, pseudo-random port sequence is designed such that it can be reproduced perfectly in most known programming languages.

 ## Example